sekika/unsatfit/docs/index.md

 ## SWRC Fit

 SWRC Fit is a web interface which uses unsatfit and determines parameters for water retention function.
+Source code is in the [repository](https://github.com/sekika/unsatfit/tree/main/swrcfit).

 - [SWRC Fit](https://seki.webmasters.gr.jp/swrc/)